erkkimon/aish/README.md

 # AISH ­&ndash; inline AI agent for devops

-![aish demo](assets/aish_demo.gif)

-*This demo was created using Devstral-2505 24B Q4 running on [vllama](https://github.com/erkkimon/vllama) which is world's fastest drop-in replacement for ollama.*

 AISH is the world's first context-aware inline devops sh agent.
 It is local-first but works also with any commercial OpenAI compatible LLM.
 Delegate shell tasks to aish who lives in the terminal.
 You can do in-line chatting with aish.
 Just mention `@aish` and send a request and `@aish` will complete it for you.

+![aish demo](assets/aish_demo.gif)

+*This demo was created using Devstral-2505 24B Q4 running on [vllama](https://github.com/erkkimon/vllama) which is world's fastest drop-in replacement for ollama.*

 `aish` is a simple, interactive AI assistant that runs in your shell.
 It uses a local large language model (LLM) to help you accomplish tasks by proposing and executing shell commands for you.

 ## 🚀 Features

 - **In-line Chatting**: Tag `@aish` anywhere in your terminal session for instant assistance, and it works on any bash terminal including SSH
-- **Context Awareness**: aish sees your bash session history and can reference previous commands and outputs
+- **Context Awareness**: aish sees your bash session without initiating agentic sessions and can reference previous commands and outputs
 - **Interactive Command Execution**: Approve, deny, or comment on proposed commands before execution
 - **Memory System**: Persistent memory that learns your preferences and environment details across sessions
 - **Smart Model Selection**: Automatic model discovery from your LLM endpoint during setup